EPICS-synApps/support/docs/synApps.md

 --------------------

-1. System configuration Before building synApps, you should ensure that your system has the tools, libraries, header files, etc. required to build the modules you want to build.
-Here's a list of dependencies we've documented so far.

-    > *Please help: new users are particularly well placed to help us complete this list.
-Long-time developers typically have lots of things correctly configured that they don't even remember configuring.*

-    - The EPICS extension, [msi](http://www.aps.anl.gov/epics/extensions/msi/index.php), version 1-5 or higher.
-If attempting to build with EPICS base 3.14, this tool is needed to build some softGlue databases, EPICS base 3.15 and above include this as part of base.
-    - Linux: libusb.a, and associated header files needed for the __dxp__ module
-    - Cygwin: Cygwin is configured from a menu of choices organized by function.
-You will need the following components from the following menu headings:

-        - base
-            - All default components
-        - devel
-            - gcc-core
-            - gcc-g++
-            - libncurses-devel
-            - make
-            - readline
-        - interpreters
-            - perl
-        - libs
-            - ncurses
-            - sunrpc (needed for the __asyn__ and __sscan__ modules).
-In cygwin 1.7, rpc was replaced by libtirpc: instead of linking with librpc, you link with libtirpc.
-EPICS base 3.14.12.1 defines CYGWIN\_RPC\_LIB (configure/os/CONFIG.Common.cygwin-x86) to handle this.
-        - misc
-            - DLPORTIO (needed for the __dxp__ module)
-            - the sequencer (version 2.1) uses re2c, which is not a standard part of cygwin.
-You must install re2c version 0.13.3 or higher.
-This is available from http://re2c.org/.
-    - Windows: DLPORTIOneeded for the __dxp__ module
-2. Building and configuring the support directory If you have a built copy of EPICS base 3.14.12.4 or later, then building the synApps support directory should be very simple:

-    1. Edit support/configure/RELEASE, and support/configure/CONFIG\_SITE, as noted above.
-    2. Edit support/configure/EPICS\_BASE.&lt;arch&gt;, support/configure/SUPPORT.&lt;arch&gt;, as noted above, for the architectures you want to build.
-    3. Edit ipac/&lt;version&gt;/drvIpac/drvIpac.dbd, and motor/&lt;version&gt;/motorApp/Makefile, as noted above.
-    4. Set the environment variable `EPICS_HOST_ARCH` to the architecture (and compiler, if there is a choice) on which you are building. synApps is tested with the architectures `linux-x86_64`, `win32-x86`, and `win64-x86`.
-    5. In support, run '`make release`'.
-(See note below.)
-    6. In support, run '`make`'.
-(You should be able to use '`make -j`' to build synApps more quickly.)

-    You should use the same GNU Make executable that was used to build EPICS base.
-You may need `$(EPICS_BASE)/bin/<arch>` in your path, and you may need `$(EPICS_BASE)/lib/<arch>` in `LD_LIBRARY_PATH`.

-    When executed in the support directory, '`make release`' will go to all of the modules `support/Makefile` is configured to build, and edit the `configure/RELEASE` files in those modules so that they all build from the same versions of EPICS base and other known modules.

-    Typically, the build will not succeed the first time, because you will not have all of the required system support.
-If you find that you cannot build some synApps module, you can disable its build by commenting it out of `support/configure/RELEASE`.
-3. Building and configuring a user directory Once synApps' support directory has built without errors, the __xxx__module will have been configured (`xxx/configure/RELEASE` will have correct, absolute paths to base and support) and built, so you can use it as an example – or, better, a template – for constructing user directories to support your IOCs.
-To make a template of xxx, clean and uninstall it, and tar a copy of the directory.
-To use the template, untar it, cd to its top-level directory and run `support/utils/changePrefix` to change the PV-name prefix from xxx to whatever you want.
-(Note you must have `support/utils` in your command path, or you could copy `support/utils/changePrefix` and `support/utils/doSed` to a directory that is in your command path.
-Note that `changePrefix` is synApps-version specific.)

-    Here's what I do:

-    ```

-    	# Do once when synApps is built:
-    	cd $(SYNAPPS)/support/xxx
-    	setenv EPICS_HOST_ARCH <host architecture>
-    	make clean uninstall
-    	(repeat as needed for any other architectures)
-    	tar cvf ../xxx.tar *

-    	# Do whenever a new user directory ('1bm', in this example) is needed:
-    	cd $(SYNAPPS)/ioc
-    	mkdir 1bm
-    	cd 1bm
-    	tar xf $(SYNAPPS)/support/xxx.tar
-    	changePrefix xxx 1bma
-    	mv iocBoot/iocvxWorks iocBoot/ioc1bma
-    	edit iocBoot/ioc1bma/Makefile to specify the IOC processor type
-    	make
-    ```

-    To put a second application, 1bmb, into 1bm, I run the following commands:

-    ```

-    	cd $(SYNAPPS)/ioc
-    	mkdir temp
-    	cd temp
-    	tar xf $(SYNAPPS)/support/xxx.tar
-    	changePrefix xxx 1bmb
-    	mv iocBoot/iocvxWorks iocBoot/ioc1bmb
-    	edit iocBoot/ioc1bmb/Makefile to specify the ioc processor type
-    	cd $(SYNAPPS)/ioc
-    	mv temp/1bmbApp/start_epics_1bmb 1bm
-    	mv temp/1bmbApp 1bm
-    	mv temp/iocBoot/ioc1bmb 1bm/iocBoot
-    	rm -rf temp
-    	cd 1bm
-    	make
-    ```

-    Edit the files above to agree with your hardware, to load the databases you want, etc., set up the IOC processor's parameters to load from the software just configured, and boot the crate.
-If you don't know how to do this, read on.
+1. **System configuration.** Before building synApps, you should ensure that your system has the tools, libraries, header files, etc. required to build the modules you want to build.
+Key dependencies include:

+    - A built copy of EPICS base 3.15 or 7.0.
+    - A C/C++ compiler (gcc/g++ on Linux, MSVC on Windows).
+    - GNU Make (the same version used to build EPICS base).
+    - Perl (required by the EPICS build system).
+    - Linux: libusb development files if building the __dxp__ module.
+    - See the [Cygwin Notes](Cygwin_setup.html) page for Cygwin-specific requirements.

+2. **Building the support directory.** If you have deployed synApps using assemble_synApps or a release tarball, building is straightforward:

+    1. Edit `support/configure/RELEASE` to set the correct paths for `SUPPORT` and `EPICS_BASE`.
+Comment out any modules you don't want to build.
+    2. If building for multiple host architectures from a single directory, create `EPICS_BASE.<arch>` and/or `SUPPORT.<arch>` files in `support/configure/` to override paths per architecture.
+    3. Set the environment variable `EPICS_HOST_ARCH` to the architecture on which you are building (e.g., `linux-x86_64`, `windows-x64`).
+    4. In the support directory, run '`make release`'.
+This propagates the paths from `support/configure/RELEASE` into each module's `configure/RELEASE` file.
+    5. In the support directory, run '`make`'.
+(You can use '`make -j`' to build in parallel.)

+    You may need `$(EPICS_BASE)/bin/<arch>` in your `PATH` and `$(EPICS_BASE)/lib/<arch>` in `LD_LIBRARY_PATH`.

+    If the build fails because of missing system dependencies, you can disable individual modules by commenting them out of `support/configure/RELEASE` and re-running `make release`.

+3. **Building a user directory.** Once the support directory has built, the __xxx__ module will have been configured and built.
+Copy it, run `changePrefix`, edit the configuration files as described in [How to deploy synApps](<#How to deploy synApps>), and run `make`.